halx4/fortosto/README.md

 #### Batch import

+ - will continue when there is an error with one file.

+## General Notes

+ - table and column names are normalised
+    TODO: add definition of normalization...
+ - operations are not atomic...

 ## Limitations

-- Csv must have headers
+- Csv files MUST have headers
 - Jsonl: all lines must have the same keys

 ## Build